Here are answers to common questions we get about CalFresh and immigration. For questions about other public benefits, please consult legal aid.

 Yes, you can apply for CalFresh even if someone in your family is undocumented.
 Here are a few helpful points to consider:

-Some immigrants, like U visa applicants and survivors of human trafficking, may be eligible for CalFresh before they have Social Security numbers; they can still get CalFresh, so be sure your case worker knows if they want to be included.
+Some immigrants, like green card holders (legal permanent residents), U or T visa applicants, and survivors of human trafficking, may be eligible for CalFresh before they have Social Security numbers.They can still get CalFresh, so be sure your case worker knows if they want to be included.

-Your personal information is protected and only used to determine your eligibility for benefits.
-Federal and state laws protect the privacy of people who apply for and receive CalFresh.
-Additionally, if you are applying for benefits only for another person in your family or household, you do not have to share your immigration status with CalFresh.
-The CalFresh office may share information with other government agencies only to determine your eligibility for benefits, with limited exceptions.
+If you are applying for benefits only for another person in your family or household, you do not have to share your immigration status with CalFresh.
+The CalFresh office may share information with other government agencies like Health and Human Services and the Social Security Administration, only to see if you qualify for benefits, with limited exceptions.
+CalFresh will not share information with ICE (Immigration and Customs Enforcement).

-There are lots of people and organizations that can offer legal aid on public benefits and immigration.
+There are also lots of organizations that can offer legal aid on public benefits and immigration.
 Local non-profits may also be able to provide help and legal advice.
 Click here for a list of organizations near you.

-If you have other questions, or see information on this page that is incorrect, talk to us on our live chat.
+If you have other questions or have concerns about any of this information, talk to us on our live chat.